piyushmishra12/piyushmishra12/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+About me / bragging (lol)
+- I'm a PhD student @ the Maths Insitute of Marseille & Fresnel Institute in the beautiful Mediterranean coast of France
+- I try to develop AI algorithms for tracking intracellular particles to infer physiological dynamics.
+- I completed a Masters in Computational and Mathematical Biology from Aix-Marseille University.
+I graduated at the top of my cohort.
+- I completed a Bachelors in Computer Science and Engineering from the Internation Institute of Information Technology in Bhubaneswar in the Eastern Indian coast.
+- I am fluent in Hindi, Odia, English and French.

 [![An image of @piyushmishra12's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/piyushmishra12)](https://holopin.io/@piyushmishra12)